Name day: Greece and Cyprus

 In Greece and Cyprus, a name day (ονομαστική εορτή, or γιορτή) is celebrated in a similar way to a birthday, except for expected differences (e.g. no birthday cake).
 It has been a strong Greek tradition since antiquity for newborn children to be named after one of their grandparents.
 This results in a continuation of names in the family line.

 According to the Greek Orthodox Church, every day of the year is dedicated to the memory of at least one (usually more than one) saint or martyr.
-If someone is named after a saint, then there is a big celebration on his or her name day.
+If someone is named after a saint, then there is a big celebration on their name day.
 In Greece and Cyprus, many names derive from pagan Greek antiquity, and there may not be a Christian saint of the same name.
 In such a case, the person is said "not to have" a name day, or they may choose to celebrate on All Saints' Day.
 The vast majority of name days are on the same date every year; the few exceptions are names directly or indirectly associated with Easter, and so are floating.
 The tradition facilitates social interaction, as all Greek language calendars include detailed name-day lists.
 Some name days coincide with major Christian feasts.
 For example, people whose names are Chrēstos or Christine have their name day on Christmas, people named after St. Basil have their name day on New Year's Day, Anastásios and Anastasía on Easter Sunday, and María and Mários either on the Dormition or on the Presentation of Mary, mother of Jesus.

 The traditional format of a name-day celebration is an open house: once a family or person has chosen to celebrate with invited guests (at home, at a restaurant, a bar or a club) if at all (e.g. following a recent bereavement), all well-wishers may be welcomed.
 Children celebrate their birthdays and name days equally festively, but as the person grows up the emphasis may shift decisively.
 Entertainment provided by the celebrating host may include a meal, drinks, desserts, music and partying, rather than the guests fussing over the person celebrating.
 Gifts are expected from the guests.
 Optionally, an adult relative or a godparent might give pocket money to a celebrant child or teenager instead of a gift.
 In cases where birthdays and name days are close to each other, the celebrations are best merged.
 It is also common to shift a name day celebration to a more convenient day, e.g. to the following Friday or to a weekend.
 Name days can be celebrated up to 40 days after the nominal date.